Bjeaurn/angular-refresh-workshop/presentation.md

 @Output() clicked = new EventEmitter<void>();
 ```

-Note: Great place for a live example: counter button emitting events to a parent.
+Note: This is the old way!
+This requires you to use things like ngOnChanges and all that.

 ----

-# Signal based Inputs & Outputs
+## Signal based Inputs & Outputs

 - input() & output()
 - Used for communication between parent/child